HoodedUnicorn/Cygwin-Uninstaller/README.md

 <h2>Usage</h2>

 1. Download the CygwinUninstaller.bat file from the repository.
-2. Right-click on the file and select "Run as administrator".
+2. Right-click on the file and select "Run as administrator". <br>
 2.1 If you are prompted with a Microsoft Defender Smartscreen popup, select More info and then Run anyway.
 3. Follow the on-screen prompts to complete the uninstallation process.